BelisAliosmanova/LifeAI/pull_request_template.md

 ## Type of Change

-What type of change does your PR introduce to Cool School?
+What type of change does your PR introduce to Life?
 Please put an `x` in the boxes that apply.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)